lua-cookbook/lua-cookbook/src/book/en_US/00-intro.md

 how to compare arrays 'properly' or how to print out an array.
 It helps to think of Lua as 'the C of dynamic languages' - lean and mean.
 It gives you a powerful core and you either build what you need, or reuse what others have provided, just as with
-C.  The whole purpose of the Lua cookbook is to provide good solutions so you do not have to reinvent the wheel.
+C.  The whole purpose of this cookbook is to provide good solutions so you do not have to reinvent the wheel.

 There is another use of Lua tables, constructing 'dictionaries' or 'maps'.
 Generally a